Do you have a few organizing goals you want to achieve, but don’t know where to start?

 Go to a mirror, look yourself in the eyes and say, “I’ve got this.
 This is my home, and I am in control of the clutter.
 Clutter is not in control of me.”
 Then give yourself a high five and get to work.
 Who cares if you feel silly.
 You’re about to crush your goals!

-Achieve your organizing goals by having a plan.
+Achieve your organizing goals by having a support system.

 Where to start…